IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 3) It may signal the production of Functional Assets at its boundary: Outcome Productions.

-The course of actions of a Action Process is constrained ( Rule Enforcement) by the application of Behavioral Rules that define what is allowed and not allowed to do.
+The course of actions of a Action Process Type is constrained ( Rule Enforcement) by the application of Behavioral Rules that define what is allowed and not allowed to do.

 a) A conceptual standpoint is provided by Value Streams.